 FAQ

-What API URL should I use for RutaAPI in Open WebUI?
+What Base URL should I use in Open WebUI?

 How do I know which model ID to use?